theory/justatheory/content/post/postgres/extension-preloading.md

 ### Shared Preloading

-The last preloading variable is [`shared_preload_libraries`], which is required for modules to run in every session or to perform operations only available at service start up, such as [shared memory and lightweight locks] or starting [background workers].
+The last preloading variable is [`shared_preload_libraries`], which is required for libraries to run in every session or to perform operations only available at service start up, such as [shared memory and lightweight locks] or starting [background workers].